-To hunt animals in the Netherlands, you need a hunting licence or falconry permit.
+To hunt animals in the Netherlands, you must keep to the rules of the Nature Conservation Act (Wet natuurbescherming).
+You need, for instance, a hunting licence or falconry permit.

-In the Netherlands, there are only five species of animal you are allowed to hunt:
+In the Netherlands, there are only 5 species of animal you are allowed to hunt:

 - mallard (from 15 August - 31 January)